splicemachine/spliceengine/splice_spark/README.md

 ```

-You will need to import certain libraries that will include **splicemachine** as a possible data source inside your spark client code or Apache Zeppelin notebook.
+You will need to import certain libraries that will include **splicemachine** as a possible data source inside your Spark client code or Apache Zeppelin notebook.

 ```scala
 %spark